yemifatodu/SHOPPERS-TREND/README.md

 ### GENDER DISTRIBUTION
 This pie chart showcasing the gender distribution of customers in the dataset provides a clear visual representation of the customer base's gender demographics.
-With 2,652 males and 1,248 females, the total number, resulting in a combined total of 3,900 customers.
+With 2,652 males and 1,248 females, the total number resulted in a combined total of 3,900 customers.
 ![SHOPPER'S TREND GENDER DISTIBUTION](https://github.com/yemifatodu/SHOPPERS-TREND/assets/147722919/00656b1e-6e5f-438e-87b2-7d4945ef1ce1)